SpaceyAsteroid/SpaceyAsteroid/README.md

 ### - ABOUT ME!! -
 HI HI I'm SpaceyAsteroid but just go by Spacey, Asteroid, or Loser!!

-I'm a Loser IRL (giggles)
+I'm a Loser IRL

-I'm Irish (GMT timezone,,, *sweats,,,*) EVERYONE I KNOW IS AMERICAN and im like so far ahead of them *sobs violently.*
+I'm Irish (GMT timezone,,, *sweats,,,*) but only speak English.
+EVERYONE I KNOW IS AMERICAN and im like so far ahead of them.

-I created a whole github profile just to tell people about myself on pony.town,,, lol
+I created a whole github profile just to tell people about myself on pony.town :D

 I use any pronouns!!
-Mostly just they / it / he + xenos ( ask me if you want to know what they are!! :D )
+Mostly just they/it/he + xenos (ask me if you want to know what they are!!)

 I use tone indicators!!

-I love making friends and whenever I get a friend req.
-I'll almost always accept it so feel free to friend me if you want to ^^
+I love making friends and whenever I get a friend req I'll almost always accept it so feel free to friend me if you want to ^^

-Feel free to ask for my other socials (I have Discord, VRChat, a Nintendo Switch, a Playstation [PS4,,*sobs*], ROBLOX, and more..*giggles*)
+Feel free to ask for my other socials (I have Discord, VRChat, a Nintendo Switch, a Playstation [PS4], ROBLOX, and more,,)

 ---